AaronBeaudoin/steady-viewport/README.md

 # ⛰ `steady-viewport`

-The `steady-viewport` JavaScript utility is a tiny, dead simple script with no dependencies which introduces CSS variables that can be used instead of the CSS `vh` and `vw` units to size elements based on the viewport.
-It can also optionally add super useful CSS variables to help size element which should take up the height of the viewport minus some top navigation bar and/or banner elements.
+`steady-viewport` is a tiny, dead simple JavaScript utility script with no dependencies which introduces CSS variables that can be used instead of the CSS `vh` and `vw` units to size elements based on the viewport.
+It also optionally adds super useful CSS variables to help size element which should take up the height of the viewport minus some top or bottom elements (navigation bar and/or banner elements).

+## Why use `steady-viewport`?

-It was born from the frustrating handling of the `vw` and `vh` units in mobile browsers with URL nagivation bars that toggle in response to user scrolling and in desktop browsers on platforms that cause scrollbars to take up space on the page.
-It also aims to resolve the frustration of trying to size elements without defining fixed heights for elements at the top of your layout (more on this below).
+- The idea behind the CSS `vw` and `vh` units is extremely useful, but in real world practice sizing elements based on these units is plagued by a bunch of problems.
+In mobile browsers with URL nagivation bars that toggle in response to user scrolling, content in elements sized with a height of `100vh` can end up partially hidden behind the browser UI, and in some mobile browser versions the `vh` unit can even change depending on the visibility of the URL navigation bar, causing jarring layout shift.

+- In desktop browsers on platforms that cause scrollbars to take up space on the page, elements sized with a width of `100vw` or a height of `100vh` can potentially cause unwanted scrollbars to appear, because `100vw` includes the width of the vertical scrollbar and `100vh` includes the height of the horizontal scrollbar.
+For many use cases you really want the viewport dimensions _excluding_ the document scrollbars.

+- Sizing elements based on the height of the viewport minus the height of some other arbitrary "top" or "bottom" elements is typically a real pain unless you just hardcode the height of those "top" or "bottom" elements into your CSS with something like `calc(100vh - <height-of-elements>)`.

+## Features

+- Adds two CSS variables `--vw` and `--vh` which you can use as a simple replacement for `100vw` and `100vh`, avoiding the mobile URL navigation bar and desktop scrollbar issues described above. 🔥

+- Optionally adds three more CSS variables `--ph` (page height), `--th` (top height), and `--bh` (bottom height), which you can use to easily size elements based on the height of the viewport minus some other arbitrary "top" or "bottom" elements. 📐

+- All CSS variables are kept up-to-date when the browser viewport or any tracked elements are resized. ⚡️

 ## Installation